 Here are some ideas for a quick Easter dinner that comes together quickly, but is still dressed to impress.

 Appetizer: Country Ham Biscuits

-Glazed ham is a classic main course for Easter, and while our quick menu won't feature a whole glazed ham, you still get your ham fix with these supremely tender and crisp Country Ham Biscuits.
+Glazed ham is a classic main course for Easter.
+For a quick menu consider getting your ham fix with some tender biscuits with crisp country ham.
 If you can't get your hands on a good quality, thin-sliced country ham, you'll do just fine with some prosciutto or Spanish jamón serrano.

 Salad: Spring Salad

 Nothing says spring like green vegetables, and this Spring Salad with Asparagus, Peas, and Snap Peas with a Poached Egg on top is about as green as it gets.
 The recipe calls for ramps, which if you're lucky enough to find at this time of year, are excellent when dragged through the egg yolk.
 But the salad will do just fine without them.

 The best part?
 Once you've got your vegetables blanched and chilled and your vinaigrette made, the salad requires no work to serve.
 Just toss it all together, and top with your eggs.
 What's that?
 You didn't know that you can poach eggs in advance?
 Absolutely, you can!
 Just check out that link for a foolproof poaching method, along with directions for how to make them ahead.